Ground Coriander- One Spice Many Uses

 Also a popular spice for making spice rubs and spice blends for marinades, spice mixes and sauces.

-Try using this very versatile spice in your pies, stir frys or even for salad dressings to give your dish that wholesome taste.
+Try using this very versatile spice in your pies, stir-fries or even for salad dressings to give your dish a spicy woody taste.

 |Read about 28 Essential Indian Spices and How to Use Them for Cooking.|

 While coriander seed is a whole spice, coriander powder is its grounded form.